Reviews of affordable whiskies with some entertaining tales along the way…

-People have inhabited this site since the Vikings landed, indeed the name itself comes from the Norse ‘vik‘ meaning bay.
-Wick as we know it today however was largely developed in the early 19th century when the British Fishery Society followed the herring shoals north after they had abandoned the sea’s around the western coast.
-Governor of the Fishery Society at the time was a Sir William Pulteney, who employed the services of famed architect and civil engineer Thomas Telford to design and build a harbour and new town area which would develop Wick into the nation’s fishing capital.
+People have inhabited the area since before the Vikings landed but the name comes from the Norse ‘vik‘ meaning bay.
+Wick as we know it today, however, was largely developed in the early 19th by the British Fishery Society as over-fishing of herring on the west coast drove the industry northward.
+Governor of the Society, Sir William Pulteney, employed the services of Thomas Telford, famed architect and civil engineer, to design and build a harbour and new town that would develop Wick into the nation’s fishing capital.

-Pulteney was a Scottish Advocate, Landowner and Politician who was reputedly the wealthiest man in Great Britain at the time.
-Born William Johnstone, he changed his name when he married Frances Pulteney, third daughter of MP Daniel Pulteney and became heir to the vast family estate.
-Pulteney passed away in 1805 and when the expansion of Wick was completed in 1808, the area was named Pulteneytown, in honour of the man who spearheaded it’s creation.
+Pulteney was a Scottish Advocate, Landowner and Politician and reputedly the wealthiest man in Great Britain.
+Born William Johnstone, he changed his name when he married Frances Pulteney and became heir to a vast family estate.
+Sir William passed away in 1805, before the expansion of Wick could be completed.
+When the project was finished in 1808, the area was named Pulteneytown, in honour of the man who spearheaded its creation.

 By 1826, Wick was at the centre of a vast fishing industry and an enterprising chap by the name of James Henderson decided it would make the perfect place for a distillery.
-Moving from Stemster where he had been distilling previously (no doubt illegally), Henderson founded the Pulteney distillery and it would remain in his family for the best part of the next century.
+Moving from Stemster where he had already been distilling previously (not altogether legally), Henderson founded the Pulteney distillery.
+It remained in his family for the best part of the next century.

-In those early days Pulteney could only be accessed from the sea, with barley arriving by boat and whisky shipped off the same way.
-While the fishing industry may have long since faded however, the distillery continues to produce malt whisky in the same way it always has for almost 200 years.
+In the early days, the distillery could only be reached by sea.
+Barley arrived by boat and whisky was shipped off the same way.
+Whilst Wick’s fishing industry may have long since faded, however, the distillery continues to produce its malt whisky in the same way it has for almost 200 years.

-Since 2008, Pulteney has been owned by Inver House Distillers, who refocused the production towards establishing the Old Pulteney single malt brand, as opposed to supplying primarily for blenders.
+Since 2008, Pulteney has operated under the ownership of Inver House Distillers, who refocused production towards establishing Old Pulteney as a single malt brand, rather than simply a filler for various blends.
 Today, as much as 60% of the distillery’s output is bottled as single malt.

-Earlier this year, it was announced that the brand was to be shaken up with an update to packaging and a fresh new range.
-Though the classic 12 year old remains as an entry point, the rest of the range has been completely overhauled and now includes both 15 and 18 year olds and a no age statement Huddart, all of which are bottled at 46%.
+Earlier this year, it was announced that the Pulteney brand was to be shaken up with an update to its packaging and an exciting new range.
+The classic 12 year old remains the entry point but the rest of the range has been completely overhauled and now includes both 15 and 18 year olds and a no age statement Huddart, all of which are bottled at 46%.

-The Old Pulteney 15 year old is matured in second fill American Oak and ex-Bourbon Casks before finishing in Spanish Oak ex-Oloroso Sherry Butts before bottling at 46% and retailing for around £70 a bottle.
+The Old Pulteney 15 year old is matured in second fill American Oak and ex-Bourbon Casks before finishing in Spanish Oak ex-Oloroso Sherry Butts.
+It’s bottled at 46% and retails for around £70 a bottle.